Learn how prioritizing 1:1 meetings ensures employees feel heard, receive feedback in a timely manner, and promote correction of issues or mistakes.

 How to Conduct a Manager-Employee 1:1 Meeting

-There is much to say about how to guide managers to be better leaders.
+There is much to say about guiding managers to be better leaders.
 But this article will focus on just one powerful tool at manager’s disposal: the 1:1 check-in between a manager and an employee on their team.

 While research defines 1:1 check-ins in many ways, I define these meetings within the following scheduling and structural parameters: